 Video Conferencing Software

-Many video conferencing services are available to university users free of charge.
+Many video conferencing services are available free of charge.

 - Google Hangouts offers basic video meeting/conferencing features.
 Go to https://hangouts.google.com and login with your Unity ID.